dss-extensions/DSS-Python/README.md

 - [DSS Sharp](http://github.com/dss-extensions/dss_sharp/): available for .NET/C#, also mimics the COM classes, but Windows-only at the moment.
 Soon it will be possible to use it via COM too.
 - [DSS MATLAB](http://github.com/dss-extensions/dss_matlab/): presents multi-platform integration (Windows, Linux, MacOS) with DSS C-API and is also very compatible with the COM classes.

-Version 0.10.6, based on OpenDSS revision 2909 (around OpenDSS v9.0.0.3).
+Version 0.10.7, based on OpenDSS revision 2963 (OpenDSS v9.1.3.4).
 While we plan to add a lot more funcionality into DSS Python, the main goal of creating a COM-compatible API has been reached.
 If you find an unexpected missing feature, please report it!

 This module mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.
 Most of the COM documentation can be used as-is, but instead of returning tuples or lists, this modules returns/accepts NumPy arrays for numeric data exchange.